 - Give students the opportunity to develop their own questions aligned to the DoK levels that can be used in collaborative settings through group work, in Socratic seminars, or through a carousel, for example.

 - Offer students the opportunity to reflect on their strengths—are they really strong in certain areas, but want to further develop in others?

 - Have students code their assignments and questions.
 This is empowering and offers students a chance to reflect on what they are being asked to do.

 These suggestions can be implemented with elementary and secondary students.
-I’ve seen teachers create and display large posters of the DoK wheel and use it throughout their lessons.
+I’ve seen teachers create and display posters and anchor charts using the DoK language and use that language throughout their lessons.
 This direct linking of the academic language embeds the framework so that it becomes a fluid part of classroom discussions.
-I’ve seen elementary students adeptly use the wheel as a way of explaining their own learning.
+I’ve seen elementary students adeptly use the language as a way of explaining their own learning.
 We can view Webb’s framework as one of many tools that can be used to help students develop their own understanding of what rigor means, and in so doing, give them a vocabulary to articulate their own goals and learning experiences.

 [Editor’s note: This article has been updated to remove references to an image called the Depth of Knowledge wheel, which misrepresents Norman Webb’s ideas.]